tbensky/PhysicsLabs/README.md

 ### Equipment Tour

-Here are some video tours of the apparatus.
+Here are some videos to tour the apparatus.

 * [Equipment tour](https://youtu.be/ECmtT5igG9U)
 * [A look at the electronic signals](https://youtu.be/v5UShpYjyic)